dorian-marchal/phonegap-boilerplate-documentation/architecture.md

 ### Config details

-The configuration of an app is based on 3 files, loaded in the following order (The last can override the previous one, wich can override the first one) :
+The configuration of an app is based on three files, loaded in the following order (The last can override the previous one, wich can override the first one) :

 - `www/js/core/core-require-conf.js` : The configuration file of Phonegap Boilerplate.
 This file must not be edited.
 - `www/js/core.js` : The core file of your app.
 It is used to adjust Phonegap Boilerplate to your needs and alias your dependencies.